-If your agent converges on local optima too quickly, promote agent exploration by increasing the amount of noise.
+If your agent converges on local optima too quickly, promote agent exploration by increasing the amount of noise; that is, by increasing the variance.
+Also, to increase exploration, you can reduce the VarianceDecayRate.

 TargetSmoothFactor - Smoothing factor for target updates

 1e-3 (default) | double